Aromatherapy during Labor for Pain Relief

 What is aromatherapy?

 Aromatherapy is a traditional and historical practice of using essential oils from plants in order to enhance well-being.
-The essential oils are usually mixed with a carrier oil such as grape seed, sweet almond or sesame oil.
+The essential oils are usually mixed with a carrier oil such as

 Essential oils may be massaged into the skin, given in a warm bath, or diffused into the air using a diffuser.
 Aromatherapy is considered a complementary therapy.
 That means it can be used alongside other medical practices.
 It can also be used on its own or with other non-drug methods as an alternative during labor to pain medications such as an epidural.

 The use of complementary therapies has become very popular worldwide with half of all women of reproductive age stating that they use complementary therapies.
 The use of aromatherapy during labor is an affordable practice.
 In one study, they found that the cost of providing aromatherapy during labor would only cost about $500 to treat 3,000 women.

 Aromatherapy could be used during labor to help manage pain, anxiety or to help someone sleep.
 Anxiety, fear

 Well, the truth is we don’t really know exactly how aromatherapy works.
 Researchers think that aromatherapy might work by exposing the limbic system in your brain to molecules that stimulate that system.
 The limbic system is the part of the brain that’s responsible for emotions and memories.
 By stimulating that part of the brain, it’s thought that the aromatherapy may decrease anxiety and tension which would then lead to a decrease in pain perception.